 The Heatwave Plan for England (HWP) was developed as a result of that heatwave.
 The HWP aims to ‘prepare for, alert people to, and prevent major avoidable effects on health during periods of severe heat in England' (Public Health England 2015).
-It includes a Heat-Health alert system and provides advice and guidance on the dangers of hot weather to the public and to health and social care agencies.
-However, there is, not much information on how effective the HWP is and how it is being implemented locally, particularly at the frontline of health and social care.
+It includes a heat-health alert system and provides advice and guidance on the dangers of hot weather to the public and to health and social care agencies.
+However, there was little information available on the effectiveness of the HWP and how it was implemented locally, particularly at the frontline of health and social care.

-PIRU has been asked by the Department of Health and Public Health England to carry out an independent evaluation of the HWP so that it may be improved in future years.
+PIRU was asked by the Department of Health & Social Care and Public Health England to carry out an independent evaluation of the HWP so that it may be improved in future years.

 The Heatwave Plan for England requires health care providers and councils to work together to develop local plans on how to prepare for and respond to heatwaves, and it provides guidance as to how these plans should work.
 When temperatures are expected to reach levels where people are more likely to be harmed, then warnings, or ‘heat-health alerts’, are sent to health, social care and public service providers, so that they can take the required actions to protect their local populations.